 • Presidential Voices Interview Series: Jo Ann M. Gora, Ball State University.
 AASHE's "Presidential Voices" interview series features conversations with heads of higher education institutions who are inspiring sustainability leaders.

-• Ball State received a gold rating from the AASHE STARS program.
-Learn more about the gold rating.
+• Ball State received a Gold rating from the AASHE STARS program.